 Toys can provide stimulation for a caged rabbit.
 Offer new toys and rotate toys monthly.
 Suggested toys include: toilet paper tubes, large cardboard tubes they can run through, plastic whiffle balls, and hard plastic cat toys (especially if they rattle).
 Rabbits also love to dig and burrow, so try stuffing a cardboard box with hay or paper for your rabbit to explore.

 Part of living with a house rabbit is bunny-proofing your home.
 Wild rabbits chew through tree roots and brambles to make their burrows, and pet rabbits will instinctively chew items in their environment too.
 Prevent damage to your property, protect your rabbit from harm, and give her safe and fun chewing alternatives with these helpful tips.

-Children should be taught to speak softly and move slowly around the rabbit.
-Loud, high-pitched voices and quick movements will scare it.
+Children should be taught to speak softly and move slowly around rabbits.
+Loud, high-pitched voices and quick movements will scare them.
 Show older children the proper way to pick up a bunny so as not to accidentally harm or startle it.
-An adult or parent should always supervise any child/pet interactions.
+An adult or parent should always supervise any child-pet interactions.

 As mentioned, it is best to house rabbits at minimum in pairs.
 Some rabbits have already bonded with others and should be kept together.
 If your rabbit has not bonded, you will likely need to add a new friend.
 If you plan to add a second rabbit, review these tips.